Friday, December 30, 2016

 As for Blackhawk, he's first seen issuing a challenge to a whole German compound, tossing around Nazis as he invites them to come for a dogfight above Blackhawk Island.
 The hero gets away with ridiculous ease, while the Nazis plot to attack in force, rather than in an honorable equal combat.

 When Blackhawk gets back to his refuge, though, he finds a surprise: a sarong-clad young woman, Tondeleyo, has showed up on the island.
-Her beauty has such an effect on Blackhawk and his subordinates (except, as will seen later, the comic-relief Chop-Chop) that they agree to let her intrude upon their all-male ranks.
-The heroes aren't portrayed as eager to prey on a beautiful woman, for they barely if at all make any passes at the mystery girl, and perhaps their initial motive is chivalry to a helpless woman.
-Then when the news comes that their aerial challenge will be met, The pilots are all glad to meet the foe, but Tondeleyo suddenly begins to exert her insidious will upon the oldest member of the Blackhawks, Hendrickson.
+Her beauty has such an effect on Blackhawk and his subordinates (except, as will be seen later, the comic-relief Chop-Chop) that they agree to let her intrude upon their all-male ranks.
+The heroes aren't portrayed as eager to prey on a beautiful woman, for they barely if at all make any passes at the mystery girl.
+Possibly the writer meant to imply that their initial motive is chivalry to a helpless woman.
+Then the news comes that their aerial challenge will be met.
+The pilots are all glad to meet the foe, but Tondeleyo suddenly begins to exert her insidious will upon the oldest member of the Blackhawks, Hendrickson.
 While the others go out to meet the foe, Hendrickson loses the will to fight, makes a lame excuse, and remains behind.

 An air battle ensues, complete with some comedic action from the Chinese mascot.
 The victorious heroes return to their HQ, and Blackhawk arrives just in time to keep Hendrickson from killing himself-- the same way Oberst did, out of fear that he'd turned into a coward.